NautilusTrader

 FieldTypeDescription

-is_callboolTrue for call, False for put.
+is_callboolTrue for a call or non‑option result; False for a put.

 strikefloatStrike price.

-expiryintExpiry date as YYYYMMDD integer.
+expiryintExpiry date as a YYYYMMDD integer.

 expiry_in_daysintDays to expiry.

-expiry_in_yearsfloatYears to expiry (days / 365.25).
+expiry_in_yearsfloatYears to expiry (expiry_in_days / 365.25).

 multiplierfloatContract multiplier.

-underlying_pricefloatUnderlying price used in calculation.
+underlying_pricefloatUnderlying price used in the calculation.

 volfloatImplied volatility.